 After picking the cell, you must pick which tiles goes into that cell.
 Most commonly is weighted random choice, but an interesting variant is seen in Townscaper, which always picks the highest “priority” tile available.
 This gives a much more deterministic output, which suits the game as users can reliably cause interesting, obscure, tiles to appear by creating the right pattern for them.

 More custom tile heuristics can be chosen to fit the specifics of the level you are trying to produce, with a wide variety of effects.
-Unlike the constraints, which are always satisfied, it’s a good place to fiddle with things that are nice to have, but not strictly required (soft constraints).
-Such as controlling the frequency of tiles in different areas, or ensuring the level is easy to navigate.
+Unlike the constraints, which are always satisfied, heuristic good place to fiddle with features that are nice to have, but not strictly required (soft constraints).
+For example, controlling the frequency of tiles in different areas, or ensuring the level is easy to navigate.

 It’s a fact of any constraint based approach that you will face contradictions – situations where the partially generated level is impossible to extend any further without breaking a constraint.